robinAZERTY/ESP32Algebra/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the [LICENSE](lib\linearAlgebra\LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.